Political activities of Elon Musk

 Elon Musk has been actively involved in politics, particularly in the United States and Europe, throughout the majority of his business career.
 Despite historically donating to and voting for both Democrats and Republicans, his political contributions have since shifted almost entirely to right-wing candidates and politicians, outright stating in 2022 that he would no longer support Democrats.
 In the time since, Musk has become more vocal about his views, frequently promoting falsehoods about election fraud.
 As a result, he has been described as conservative, although he rejects the label and calls himself a moderate.

-Musk played a significant role in the 2024 United States presidential election by establishing a political action committee (PAC) in support of Donald Trump for his campaign, making him the election's largest donor with over US$250 million.
-Following Trump's 2024 victory, Musk was appointed to co-run a new temporary government organization popularly known as the Department of Government Efficiency (DOGE), serving until May 2025, when Musk departed from the department.
+Musk played a significant role in the 2024 United States presidential election by establishing a political action committee (PAC) in support of Donald Trump for his campaign, making him the election's largest donor with over US$277 million.

+Following Trump's 2024 victory, Musk was appointed to co-run a new temporary government organization popularly known as the Department of Government Efficiency (DOGE), serving until May 2025, when Musk departed from the Department.

 In 2024, he started supporting international far-right political parties, activists, and causes.
-An NBC News analysis found he had boosted far-right political movements to cut immigration and curtail regulation of business in at least 18 countries on six continents since 2023.
+A February 2025 NBC News analysis found he had boosted far-right political movements to cut immigration and curtail regulation of business in at least 18 countries on six continents since 2023.
 His international political activities have been scrutinized, particularly in Europe, with some saying his actions and comments appear as "foreign interference" in domestic affairs.
 Musk's comments and actions have received increasing criticism from some of the governments and leaders of European countries, in particular regarding his support of Alternative for Germany during the 2025 German federal elections.